-Ogof Gwaliau Gwynion also known as Channer’s Dig is a cave extended by digging from the 1970 onwards.
+Ogof Gwaliau Gwynion also known as Channer’s Dig is a cave extended by digging from the early 1970s onwards.
 The cave currently ends close to, but slightly lower than Puzzle Passage in the nearby Daren Cilau system.

 SO 20173 15651

 The cave was discovered in 1970 by Bob Channer and was extensively dug for two years including the installation of a mini railway to take out the spoil.
-The cave was then dug in several spates in the following years with the largest extensions found in 1990.
+The dig was abandoned by Bob Channer by 1973 and then the cave was then dug in several spates in the following years with the largest extensions found in 1990.

 From Whitewalls cottage take the concreted track up the hill towards the Daren Cilau quarries.
 Once you have reached the upper path where left takes you to the car park you should follow right along the track into the Pant-y-Rhiw quarry that sits above and behind the Whitewalls cottage.
 The entrance is sited towards the far end of this quarry and has an obvious spoil heap leading up to the low entrance.